 South End of Mille Lacs

-Fishing report: Wednesday night through Saturday morning fishing was very good in 26-29' of water.
-The bite has slowed down in the 20-24' of water range.
-The last couple days with the cold weather has slowed the bite.
-Remember be safe, be smart and drive slow.
+Fishing report: Wednesday night through Saturday morning, fishing was excellent in 26-29 water.
+The bite has slowed down in the 20-24′ of water range.
+The last couple of days with the cold weather has slowed the bite.
+Remember to be safe, be smart, and drive slow.

 Jerry Brandt’s Ice Fishing:

-Ice & Fishing Report….
-On average we have about 18 inches of ice and our roads are staked out to Sloppy's (3 miles out).
-There are people past that, we just don't have the roads marked at this time.
+Ice & Fishing Report...
+On average, we have about 18 inches of ice, and our roads are staked out to Sloppy’s (3 miles out).
+There are people past where we don’t have the roads marked at this time.
 We have two bridges near the shoreline, one where the ice heaved up last week and a recent one from a crack that opened up on Saturday.
-Fishing was pretty good up until the cold front came through, according to the DNR Creel Clerk that was here yesterday, fishing slowed down around the entire lake at that point.
-However, we're confident the bite will pick up again for the weekend!!
-All of our rentals are currently booked for Saturday night; we do have some availability for Friday night and Sunday night, so give us a call if you want to get out there and catch "Da Big One"!!
+Fishing was pretty good up until the cold front came through.
+According to the DNR Creel Clerk that was here yesterday, fishing slowed down around the entire lake at that point.
+However, we’re confident the bite will pick up again for the weekend!!
+All of our rentals are currently booked for Saturday night; we do have some availability for Friday night and Sunday night, so give us a call if you want to get out there and catch “Da Big One”!!

-Today things were pretty quiet out there, both traffic wise and the bite.
-The barometer was hovering around 30.5 and it showed with the fishing.
-Everything tight to the bottom and not biting.
+Today things were pretty quiet out there, both traffic-wise and the bite.
+The barometer was hovering around 30.5, and it showed with the fishing—everything tight to the bottom and not biting.
 We spent the day cleaning up the roads from the weekend, getting houses ready to move to new spots.
 I’m hoping we will get some snow out there soon for new banking on the houses; it’s pretty slim pickings out there.
 Some snow would help the ice to settle down also.
-We are dropping vehicle and wheelhouse restrictions we had earlier but still encouraging fishermen to keep the speed to under 10mph.
+We are dropping vehicle and wheelhouse restrictions we had earlier but still encouraging anglers to keep the speed under ten mph.